controlremoto/devops/README.md

 ## Getting Started

 1. Clone the repository:

     ```sh
     git clone git@github.com:controlremoto/devops.git
     cd devops-practices
     ```

 2. Follow the instructions in the respective directories to set up and use the examples.

+3. Copy hooks/commit-msg git hook to your local .git repository folder and make it executable.
+This hook will enforce the use of conventional commit for a better readibility.
+For more information go to <https://www.conventionalcommits.org/en/v1.0.0/>

+    ```sh
+    cp hooks/commit-msg .git/hooks/commit-msg
+    chmod +x .git/hooks/commit-msg
+    ```

 ## Contributing